moveit/moveit2_tutorials/doc/examples/setup_assistant/setup_assistant_tutorial.rst

 To speed up collision checking, the processing is done in parallel.
 This reduces the overall processing time for generating the collision matrix.

-**To generate the self-collision matrix**, first select the Self-Collisions pane on the left-hand side of the MoveIt Setup Assistant.
+To generate the self-collision matrix, first select the **Self-Collisions** pane on the left-hand side of the MoveIt Setup Assistant.
 Here, you can adjust the self-collision sampling density to balance between computation time and accuracy of the results.

-Once you have selected the desired sampling density, click on the Generate Collision Matrix button to initiate the computation.
+Once you have selected the desired sampling density, click on the **Generate Collision Matrix** button to initiate the computation.
 The Setup Assistant will take a few seconds to compute the self-collision matrix, which involves checking for pairs of links that can be safely disabled from collision checking.